m-kalai/json-validator-demo/README.md

 ```
 POST    /schema/SCHEMAID        - Upload a JSON Schema with unique `SCHEMAID`
 GET     /schema/SCHEMAID        - Download a JSON Schema with unique `SCHEMAID`
+DELETE  /schema/SCHEMAID        - Delete a JSON Schema with unique `SCHEMAID`
 POST    /validate/SCHEMAID      - Validate a JSON document against the JSON Schema identified by `SCHEMAID`
 ```